 - Bandage - Place a nonstick gauze pad directly over the cut and secure it with paper tape.
 Then wrap your dog’s foot using roll gauze.
-The bandage should be tight enough to stay on, but also needs to be loose enough to allow circulation to your dog’s foot.
+The bandage should be tight enough to stay on, but also needs to be loose enough to allow circulation to your dog’s food.
 You should be able to slide two fingers under the bandage.
-To prevent the bandage from slipping off, wrap all the way up to and including the next joint on your dog’s leg.
+To prevent the bandage from slipping off, wrap up to and including the next joint on your dog’s leg.

 How Much Time Does it Take for the Paw Pad to Heal?

 Cut Paw Pads:

 Your dog’s cut paw pad will heal faster if it’s protected until fully healed.
 Keep him quiet, and prevent him from running or chewing at the bandage (this may require the use of an Elizabethan collar).
 Even after your dog’s pad has healed enough that it isn’t painful to touch, it will still be tender and vulnerable to repeat injury.
 Avoid activities that could damage the heating pad, or use a bootie to protect the foot.
 Healing time will vary depending on the size of the cut.